Sulien/armlabexamples/README.md

 # Appify web app
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-This deploys a highly available application with two web servers.
-Configuration is completed using DSC.
+This deploys an app gateway with a virtual machine.
+IIS configuration and deployment of the application are completed using DSC.